altruios/namshubettulpa/public/namshubettuple/restructuring.md

 "M::I mean, I've had Rossin for longer than that."
 ~A quite spread as attention turned toward martha~ "FL::how long?"
-"R::I think it was about 50 hours now, more or less" "M::About double that"
+'R::I think it was about 50 hours now, more or less' "M::About double that"
 "L_R::That seems relevant."
 *Flanagan turned to the door*